Tarikul-Tuhin/A-Rag-Agent-that-answers-any-questions-related-to-my-CV-LangGraph-/README.md

   - PyPDFLoader – To load and extract text from PDFs
   - ChromaDB – For vector storage and retrieval
   - GoogleGenerativeAIEmbeddings – To create text embeddings

+🧑‍💻 Author
+Tarikul Islam
+Learning Flutter from the inside out
+Contact me on LinkedIn -> https://www.linkedin.com/in/tarikul-islam-a2785118a